Section 179:

 When you file your taxes, you can deduct your equipment costs from your profits.
 Talk to your tax advisor about the facts and benefits which include…

-• Maximum deduction of $1,220,000 for 2024 (A 60K increase from 2023)
+Maximum deduction of $1,250,000 for 2025 (a $30K increase from 2024)

-• Ability to deduct just about any type of machinery
+Ability to deduct just about any type of machinery and equipment used for business

-• Applies equally to equipment that’s fully or partially financed
+Applies equally to equipment that’s fully or partially financed

 As with any tax rules, you should consult with your CPA or Tax Advisor to determine applicability to your specific equipment purchase and business situation.